alexc-dft/aim_pot_parser/README.md

 -d, --debug: turn on debug mode (for developers only)

 [grid_vectors_input_file]
-Specifies the vectors & the number of their repeats defining the grid of points centered on each voxel of the parallelepiped plotting volume, as well as the origin of the parallelepiped plotting volume.
+Specifies the vectors & the number of their repeats defining the grid of points centered on each voxel of the parallelepiped plotting volume, as well as the origin of the parallelepiped plotting volume, this can also be a filepath and/or bzip2 archive to/of the file.
 The file is delimited by whitespace and has the format:

 Origin_x(float)  Origin_y(float)  Origin_z(float)